nicklockwood/FXBlurView/README.md

 This in an optional tint color to be applied to the FXBlurView.
 The RGB components of the color will be blended with the blurred image, resulting in a gentle tint.
 To vary the intensity of the tint effect, use brighter or darker colors.
 The alpha component of the tintColor is ignored.
 If you do not wish to apply a tint, set this value to nil or [UIColor clearColor].
 Note that if you are using Xcode 5 or above, FXBlurViews created in Interface Builder will have a blue tint by default.

+    @property (nonatomic, weak) UIView *underlyingView;

+This property specifies the view that the FXBlurView will sample to create the blur effect.
+If set to nil (the default), this will be the superview of the blur view itself, but you can override this if you need to.

 FAQ
 ----------------